Shame, shame Chicago.

 It’s kind of like having an advocacy group for wife beating.

 In the cockeyed logic of the NRA (which dovetails nicely with conservative fear-mongering), widespread gun ownership will make us crime-free.
 But a gun in every hand is not an equalizer.
 It’s not a panacea.
-No more than a nuclear warhead in every missile silo was during the Cold War.
 It’s a fatal fantasy.

 Curing crime with guns is like eradicating lung cancer with cigarettes.